apache/servicecomb-service-center/docs/multidcs.md

 ## Example

-Here we show an example of multiple datacenters access, where we use an [`example`](https://github.com/go-chassis/go-chassis/tree/master/examples/discovery) of the [`go-chassis`](https://github.com/go-chassis/go-chassis) project, assuming that below.
+Here we show a `golang` example of multiple datacenters access, where we use an [`example`](https://github.com/go-chassis/go-chassis/tree/master/examples/discovery) of the [`go-chassis`](https://github.com/go-chassis/go-chassis) project, assuming that below.